What is the best car wax for black cars?

 While I scoffed at the price tag of the P21S Carnauba Wax, all my doubts disappeared after I used this product on my black Honda Accord.
 The product is easy to use and the consistency makes it easier to apply the right amount of product on each body panel.

-Pick up some of this wonder wax here at Amazon.
+Pick up some of this wonder wax here on Amazon.

 I also liked the fact that the P21S Carnauba Wax is easy to buff off using a dry microfiber towel.
 Of course, this product is not designed to remove deep scratches and swirls but it managed to thin out some minor swirl marks on the hood of my car.